-Any of the following will cause an international to be in violation of their non-immigrant status.
+Any of the following will cause an international student to be in violation of their non-immigrant status.
 Pay close attention and make sure that none of these happen to you:

-All J-1 Exchange Visitors are required to have health/medical insurance in effect for themselves and any accompanying dependents in J-2 status for the entire time that they are in the U.S. as Exchange Visitors.
+All J-1 exchange visitors are required to have health/medical insurance in effect for themselves and any accompanying dependents in J-2 status for the entire time that they are in the U.S. as exchange visitors.
 Minimum insurance coverage must provide:

 The New School health insurance plan meets these minimums, but it cannot be used to cover your dependent(s).
-For more information about The New School health insurance plan for students, please contact the Student Health Insurance Manager Jeanette Krupinsky in Student Health Services, 135 East 12th Street, at 212.229.1671.
+For more information about the New School health insurance plan for students, please contact the Student Health Insurance Manager, Jeanette Krupinsky, in Student Health Services, 135 East 12th Street, at 212.229.1671.

-We do not recommend waiving the health insurance fee or the plan unless you have comparable coverage.
+Note to graduate students: We do not recommend waiving the health insurance fee or the plan unless you have comparable coverage.

 Also known as "212(e)," this requires some individuals who enter the U.S. to return to their home countries for at least two years before they can qualify for the following: H, L, and immigrant visas.
-However, even with 212(e) in effect, internationals can still apply for B Tourist and Business visitor visas, F Student visas, and J Exchange Visitor visas.
-This residency requirement is noted on the bottom left-hand corner of the Exchange Visitor's DS-2019 upon entry to the U.S. All Exchange Visitors who are sponsored by their home government or the U.S. government and those who have skills that are listed as highly valued in their home country are subject to this requirement.
+However, even with 212(e) in effect, internationals can still apply for B Tourist and Business Visitor visas, F Student visas, and J Exchange Visitor visas.
+This residency requirement is noted on the bottom left-hand corner of the exchange visitor's DS-2019 upon entry to the U.S. All exchange visitors who are sponsored by their home government or the U.S. government and those who have skills that are listed as "highly valued" in their home country are subject to this requirement.

 The Department of State is the branch of government that administers the Exchange Visitor Program.

 This is the official name of the program for which an individual is issued a DS-2019 and granted J-1 status.
-Visit the Exchange Visitor Program page.
+Visit the Exchange Visitor Program page

-This is the institution or agency, authorized by DOS, and that has issued
+This is the institution or agency, authorized by DOS, that has issued

 approve all program activities of J-1 exchange visitors.
 The RO at The

 Individuals granted entry to the U.S. on an Exchange Visitor Program.